What is continuous performance management?

 Continuous performance management, in a human resource (HR) management context, is the supervision of an employee's performance through one-on-one discussions and ongoing feedback from supervisors during regularly scheduled check-ins.

 It occurs more often, offers more flexibility and is less formal than the traditional, annual employee appraisal process, although both types of evaluations are aimed at improving performance and monitoring personal and organizational goals.

-Continuous performance management is a growing trend in human capital management (HCM) and can take place virtually any time, including daily, weekly or biweekly.
-It can be facilitated through software, surveys, phone calls and in-person meetings.
+Continuous performance management is a trend in human capital management (HCM) that has continued to grow in popularity.
+It can take place virtually any time, including daily, weekly or biweekly, and can be facilitated through software, surveys, phone calls and in-person meetings.